dnmfarrell/berrybrew/README.md

 ActiveState), if available (re-enable with 'switch'):

     > berrybrew off

+Temporarily use selected versions temporarily:

+    > berrybrew use 5.10.1_32

+Temporarily use a Perl version, but spawn a new command window:

+    > berrybrew use --win 5.10.1_32

+Temporarily spawn several versions, all in new windows:

+    > berrybrew use --win 5.10.1_32,5.24.2_64,5.26.0_64

 Execute something across all perls (we do not execute on Perls that has 'tmpl' or 'template' in the name):